second-state/rust-examples/server/README.md

 * The data in the `stream`, which is a HTTP request is passed to `handle_request()`, and the function returns an HTTP response struct.
 * Inside `handle_request()`, it matches both the HTTP request method and path.
   * If the HTTP request is a GET at `/`, it returns a response with a help message.
-  * If the HTTP request is a POST at `/echo`, it extracts the HTTP body and reverses it.
-The reversed string is returned as the HTTP response.
+  * If the HTTP request is a POST at `/echo`, it extracts the HTTP body and echoes it back as the HTTP response.
   * If no match is found, it returns an HTTP 404 error code.

 ## Step by step guide